 Triggers to becoming vegan

-For me, the trigger that finally broke through my conditioning was when I suddenly realised the commercialised tyranny that is the fundamental principle underpinning all ‘farming‘ of lives and individuals.
+For me, the trigger that finally broke through my conditioning was when I suddenly realised the commercialised tyranny that is the fundamental principle underpinning all ‘farming‘ of lives.
 Suddenly my childish fantasy of cheerful bucolic farmyards with kindly ‘farmers’ and happy animals evaporated as if I’d been doused in freezing water.

-Every advocate has their own style, their own way of conveying the vegan message and providing that each consistently holds that all use of the lives and bodies of others is unnecessary and that there is no acceptable level of use, harm or slaughter, then we are simply different voices with a single message.
+Every advocate has their own way of conveying the vegan message and as long as that each one consistently holds that all use of the lives and bodies of others is unnecessary and that there is no acceptable level of use, harm or slaughter, then we are simply different voices with a single message.
 (The sad fact that there are so many who claim to represent humanity’s victims while betraying them utterly by claiming it is ‘pragmatic’ to continue to promote harming them, is a topic for other essays.)

 Sorry?
 Not sorry.

-If the facts about the crimes of our species do NOT provoke an emotional response from our species, what hope is there for humanity?
+If the facts about the crimes of our species do NOT provoke an emotional response from us, what hope is there for humanity?
 Seriously.
 How can any of us simply shrug off injustice on such a breathtaking scale?
 Surely it is entirely appropriate to feel emotion when faced with the atrocity of what we have allowed to be done in our name?
-Is it not highly disturbing to think that any member of our species might feel nothing at all in the face of this horror?
+Is it not highly disturbing to think that any member of our species might actually feel nothing at all in the face of this horror?
 What sort of monster would that be?